analogdevicesinc/msdk/USERGUIDE.md

 ### Custom BSPs

 For custom boards, additional BSPs can be easily created and added to the MSDK.
-Inspecting the `Libraries/CMSIS/Device/Maxim/TARGET/Source/system_TARGET.c` for a target microcontroller shows how the BSP is integrated and which startup functions can be implemented.
+Inspecting the `Libraries/CMSIS/Device/Maxim/TARGET/Source/system_TARGET.c` for a target microcontroller shows how the BSP is integrated into the microcontroller's startup code.

-For example, the MAX78000's `system_max78000.c` startup file shows that `PreInit` and `Board_Init` are weak functions that can be overridden.
-They are called from the default `SystemInit` implementation, which can also be overridden.
+For example, the MAX78000's `system_max78000.c` startup file shows that `Board_Init` is a weak function that can be overridden. `Board_Init` is called from the default `SystemInit` implementation, which can also be overridden.

     :::C
     /* This function is called before C runtime initialization and can be